 There’s no place like home, except when home is caught in a whirling tornado of foolishness

-Churning like a Kansas twister, the winds of media, politics and popular culture blow a swirling gale of blustering opinion, vaporous policies, and airy notions of every kind.
-All the gusty posturing leaves us longing for the foundational wisdom one might learn growing up in a place like Kansas.
-But finding that in our foolish world seems less likely than being swept over the rainbow to a place where monkeys fly.
+Churning like a Kansas twister, the winds of media, politics, and popular culture blow a swirling gale of blustering opinion, vaporous policies, and airy notions of every kind.
+All the gusty proclamations leave us wondering how we ended up in this crazy land of foolish notions, so far from the commonsense wisdom that used to be… common.
+But finding such wisdom in this world seems less likely than discovering monkeys that fly.

 Clearly, we’re not in Kansas anymore.